-No resource consent shall be applied for or development shall be undertaken within the Zone or part of the Zone until such time as an Outline Development Plan has been approved by the Council.
+No development shall be undertaken within the Zone or part of the Zone until such time as an Outline Development Plan has been approved by the Council.

 12.17.6 Resource Consents - Assessment Matters

 The resource consent Assessment Matters which apply to the consideration of resource consents in the Frankton Flats Special Zone are specified in this Rule.
 The Assessment Matters are applied as follows: